 You would need to write up and file with the Court a written Stipulation reflecting what provisions of the Judgment you've agreed to modify.
 Both parties would need to sign and notarize the Stipulation.
 You then need to prepare and file a proposed Order and a proposed Amended Judgment.

 My husband is paying child support for 2 children.
 His income has gone up since then.
 He got a higher paying job so we could make ends meet.
 But we now we have 2 boys of our own.
 I'm afraid if it's reviewed the amount he pays will go up.
-On the "child support calculator" on the states' website,...
+On the "child support calculator" on the...
 Read more »

 The short answer to your question is "yes, the biological children your husband does not share with the obligee are taken into consideration."
 That being said, it is not a dollar for dollar "match."
-In other words, your husband's child support obligation may still go up even though he has two other...Read more »
+In other words, your husband's child support obligation may still go up...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.